Jekka McVicar: Biography

 Born Jessica Stanley Clarke, she was brought up in Chew Magna, Somerset, and learned about the use of herbs from her grandmother, writer Ruth Lowinsky, and her mother.
 At the age of seventeen, after leaving Cranborne Chase School in Wiltshire, Clarke joined the progressive rock band Marsupilami as a singer and flautist.
 The band released two albums, appeared at the Isle of Wight Festival and the first Glastonbury Festival, and toured in Europe.
 In 1973, Clarke played the role of Jessie, a flautist, in the Doctor Who serial The Green Death.

 After working for a time at the drama department of the BBC, Clarke found employment at a herb nursery in Somerset.
-She married Ian "Mac" McVicar in 1976, and in 1987 they established a herb farm—now known as Jekka's Herb Farm—at Alveston near Bristol.
+She married Ian "Mac" McVicar in 1976, and in 1987, they established a herb farm—now known as Jekka's Herb Farm—at Alveston, near Bristol.
 They have the largest collection of culinary herbs in the UK, with more than 500 different varieties.

 McVicar has published several successful books, notably Jekka's Complete Herb Book and Seeds, which have been reprinted in association with the Royal Horticultural Society.
 She also regularly contributes to a number of national publications, including BBC Gardener's World Magazine, BBC Good Food, Gardens Illustrated, and The Guardian newspaper.

+In 2016, McVicar was appointed honorary vice president of the RHS.
+She is also an RHS Ambassador for Health & Wellbeing.